 After all, we love them.
 We want to see them happy, not hurting, and that’s what love is.
 Right?

-Love is not wanting to see someone happy; it is wanting to see someone healthy.
+Love is not wanting to see someone happy; love is wanting to see someone healthy.
 It is not protecting them from pain but rather understanding that pain is a part of growth and healing.
 To keep someone happy and immune to the consequences of their actions is the opposite of love.
 It is enabling.

 Enabling may look like love, because it keeps loved ones in active addiction from suffering emotional consequences.
 It prevents them from feeling fear and loneliness.
 However, those uncomfortable emotions are exactly what your loved one needs to seek out help.
 Consequences, including emotional ones, are the force that lead an individual – in active addiction or not – to seek out change.